-Assets/Liabilities Measured at Fair Value Year ended December 31, 2023 Fair Value Measurements at Reporting Date Using (in thousands) Net Provision During Period Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Measured on a non-recurring basis: Assets: Watch List-Doubtful loans \$ 46,124 \$ - \$ - \$ 46,124 \$ 10,221 Other real estate owned 307 - - 307 2,538
+Assets/Liabilities Measured at Fair Value Year ended December 31, 2023 Fair Value Measurements at Reporting Date Using (in thousands) Net Provision During Period Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Net Provision During Period Measured on a non-recurring basis: Assets: Watch List-Doubtful loans \$ 46,124 \$ - \$ - \$ 46,124 \$ 10,221 Other real estate owned 307 - - 307 2,538

 Our assets measured at fair value on a non-recurring basis are limited to loans classified as Watch List-Doubtful and other real estate owned.
-The fair value of Watch List-Doubtful loans is derived in accordance with FASB ASC Subtopic 326-10, "Financial Instruments - Credit Losses".
+The tabular disclosures above include only those loans or other real estate owned that had a change in the provision for credit loss during the reporting period or for which a new specific provision for credit loss was established during the reporting period.
+The fair value of Watch List-Doubtful loans is derived in accordance with FASB ASC Subtopic 326-10, "Financial Instruments - Credit Losses - Overall".
 They are primarily comprised of collateral-dependent commercial loans.
 As the primary sources of loan repayments decline, the secondary repayment source, the collateral, takes on greater significance.
 Correctly evaluating the fair value becomes even more important.
 Re-measurement of the loan to fair value is done through a specific valuation allowance included in the allowance for credit losses ("ACL").
 The fair value of the loan is based on the fair value of the collateral, as determined through either an appraisal or internal evaluation process.
-The basis for our appraisal and appraisal review process is based on regulatory guidelines and strives to comply with all regulatory appraisal laws, regulations, and the Uniform Standards of Professional Appraisal Practice.
-All appraisals and internal evaluations are "as is" (the property's highest and best use) valuations based on the current conditions of the property/project at that point in time.
-The determination of the fair value of the collateral is based on the net realizable value, which is the appraised value less any closing costs, when applicable.
-As of March 31, 2024, we had \$45,866,000 of doubtful commercial collateral dependent loans, of which \$ 9,137,000 had an appraisal performed within the immediately preceding twelve months, and of which \$276,000 had an internal evaluation performed within the immediately preceding twelve months.
-As of December 31, 2023, we had approximately \$46,491,000 of doubtful commercial collateral dependent loans, of which \$1,272,000 had an appraisal performed within the immediately preceding twelve months and of which \$35,061,000 had an internal evaluation performed within the immediately preceding twelve months.
+The basis for our appraisal and appraisal review process are applicable regulatory guidelines, including regulatory appraisal laws and the Uniform Standards of Professional Appraisal Practice, which are incorporated into our lending policy.
+All collateral dependent loans are evaluated in accordance with our lending policy to assess if a third-party appraisal is required to be obtained as part of our credit underwriting and monitoring process.
+Collateral dependent loans that do not meet the requirements for a third-party appraisal are required to undergo an internal evaluation by our in-house independent appraisal staff.

-Our determination to either seek an appraisal or to perform an internal evaluation begins in weekly credit quality meetings, where the committee analyzes the existing collateral values of the doubtful loans and where obsolete appraisals are identified.
-In order to determine whether we would obtain a new appraisal or perform an internal evaluation to determine the fair value of the collateral, the credit committee reviews the existing appraisal to determine if the collateral value is reasonable in view of the current use of the collateral and the economic environment related to the collateral.
-If the analysis of the existing appraisal does not find that the collateral value is reasonable under the current circumstances, we would obtain a new appraisal on the collateral or perform an internal evaluation of the collateral.
-The ultimate decision to get a new appraisal rests with the independent credit administration group.
-A new appraisal is not required if an internal evaluation, as performed by in-house experts, is able to appropriately update the original appraisal assumptions to reflect current market conditions and provide an estimate of the collateral's market value for analysis of the doubtful loan.
+Our determination to either seek an appraisal or to perform an internal evaluation is performed by our credit quality committee, which analyzes the existing collateral values of the doubtful loans and identifies obsolete appraisals or internal evaluations.
+The credit quality committee reviews the existing appraisal to determine if the collateral value is reasonable in view of the current use of the collateral and the economic environment related to the collateral.
+The ultimate decision on the appropriate action is made by our independent credit administration team.
+A new appraisal is not required if an internal evaluation, as performed by our in-house independent appraisal staff, is able to appropriately update the original appraisal assumptions to reflect current market conditions and provide an estimate of the collateral's market value for analysis of the doubtful loan.
 The internal evaluations must be in writing and contain sufficient information detailing the analysis, assumptions and conclusions, and they must support performing an evaluation in lieu of ordering a new appraisal.